Orthopyroxene/Cover-Letter/README.md

 # Welcome to My Repo!

 Hello!
 I'm Andrew, a passionate individual with a background in Applied Geology and Geospatial Intelligence.
-I am currently expanding my knowledge in Information Technology (Programming) at Tafe full-time.
+I am currently expanding my knowledge in Information Technology (Programming) at Tafe while completing post-graduate studies in Geospatial Intelligence at Curtin Uni.
 This repository serves as a hub for sharing my work, professional and academic.

 # Projects from my Post Graduate Studies